asdofindia/asdofindia.github.io/books.md

 * The Doctor and The Saint by Arundathi Roy - helped break the idol called MK Gandhi
 * Annihilation of Caste - [full review](https://blog.learnlearn.in/2020/12/annihilation-of-caste.html)
 * Tyranny of Merit by Michael Sandel - [review inside my blog post](https://blog.learnlearn.in/2020/12/what-to-do-with-privilege.html)
+* Against White Feminism by Rafia Zakari - lays out everything that is wrong with white/savarna feminism and gives an intersectional perspective.

 ### Fiction